Biden honors LIer shot after stopping rape attempt

 The annual award ceremony, hosted by It’s On Us and the Biden Foundation, celebrates student heroes who are working to help prevent sexual assault.
 Richard was presented with the Biden Courage Award for Bystander Intervention and received a thank you note from NFL Commissioner Roger Goodell.

-Richard and a friend interrupted a sexual assault in progress during a Long Island party, the release said.
+Richard and a friend interrupted a sexual assault in progress during the party, the release said.
 Richard, a linebacker and captain of SUNY Cortland’s football team, pursued the assailant, who drew a gun and shot Richard twice, hitting him once in each leg.

 The bullets “missed major arteries and bones by millimeters,” the release added, but through intensive physical therapy and training he recovered in time for football season.